 The Structure of the Programme

-The Programme is comprised of two courses (or modules) that will be completed during the academic year.
+The Programme is comprised of two courses (or modules) that will be completed over the nine months duration of the programme.

-Each week during the three terms, you enjoy a 2 hour session of lecture and discussion.
+Each week you enjoy a 2 hour session of lecture and discussion.
 In addition, you have brief reading assignments to complete each week and each month there are short exercises associated with the reading assignments and lectures.
 These formative activities form 10% of the final grade for the module.

 There are two assignments for each module; together, these form 90% of the mark for the module.
 The short formative activities, together with feedback from the Academic Tutor, help students in their preparation for the graded assignments.